bparanj/crystal/electronics/experiments/queue/second-order-circuit.md

 An LC circuit is a type of second-order circuit because it has two energy storage elements (the inductor and capacitor) and its behavior is described by a second-order differential equation.
 However, not all second-order circuits are LC circuits—second-order circuits can also include configurations with resistors, inductors, capacitors, and other components.

-An LC circuit is a specific type of second-order circuit, but the term "second-order circuit" encompasses a broader range of circuit configurations.
+An LC circuit is a specific type of second-order circuit, but the term second-order circuit encompasses a broader range of circuit configurations.

    - Inductor (L)
    - Capacitor (C)